minteo-as/homeautomation/README.md

 # zigbee2mqtt, Mosquitto and Node-RED in Docker

-Remomber to update hostnames in `nginx.conf`
+Remember to update hostnames in `nginx.conf`

 ## Usage
 ### Start